 Why did American slaveholders call so loudly for freedom? . . .
 The slaveholders’ special passion for freedom was not despite owning their slaves but exactly because they were masters in a slave society.
 Slavery gave shape and power to the American idea of freedom.
 Wherever slavery was widespread, [Edmund] Burke insisted, “those who are free are by far the most proud and jealous of rank and privilege.”
 For the freemen of a slaveholding country, freedom was the root of identity and dignity.
 Freedom gave men’s lives value in their own eyes and honor in others’ . . .
 Slavery made masters uniquely sensitive to any invasion of their independence (9).

 Slavery’s opponents understood this tension and came around to believe the institution was antithetical to American values and a threat to everyone’s freedoms.
 When the Republican party formed in the 1850s with the explicit goal of taking steps to limit slavery’s growth westward, war became inevitable.
 The tragedy of slavery–the “freedom” to buy, sell, and own black people as chattel property–died a severe death at Appomattox that was later cemented by a constitutional amendment in December 1865.
 That anyone could lament that day as a “sad” one speaks to how many Americans still choose to romanticize the Civil War as a noble experiment in Confederate Nationhood or a Brother’s War where “both sides fought for what they believed in” while the legacy of slavery is casually ignored, deflected, and dismissed as a factor in shaping the conditions for war in the 1860s.
-I want nothing to do with that nostalgic view of such important history.
+I want nothing to do with a nostalgic view of the Civil War that portrays the Appomattox Surrender as the saddest day of the war and/or Southern history more generally.
+In reality, it was one of its greatest days.